 If you travel to see family, start booking travel arrangements now.
 If you work all year to make time for Christmas, decide if you need a vacation during the holiday season.

 24) Get an oversized calendar and hang it on the wall.

-Between holiday parties, school functions like concerts and plays, and all the other traditions you want to partake in, organizing will save you money.
+Organizing will save you money between holiday parties, school functions like concerts and plays, and all the other traditions you want to partake in.

 25) Get your Christmas card photos done early.